 From there, one could determine the maturity level of an organization and build a strategy.

 The goals are identical, but there are some differences and similarities between a CISO and a virtual CISO.

-- We, as the virtual CISO provider, don’t get to be at the company every day.
+- As the virtual CISO provider, we don’t get to be at the company daily.

 - We don’t have the time to sit back for 30, 60, or 90 days and learn the organization before acting and delivering value.

 - There are certain expectations from leadership – we get paid for results rather than just being there for compliance.

 - The project and control implementation speed is higher with a virtual CISO due to less incentive to procrastinate – we get paid for results.